MithrilJS/mithril.js/docs/mithril.route.md

 		Example URL: `http://server/#/path/to/page`

 	-	`pathname` mode allows routing URLs that contains no special characters, however this mode requires server-side setup in order to support bookmarking and page refreshes.
-It also causes page refreshes in IE8.
+It always causes page refreshes in IE8.

 		Example URL: `http://server/path/to/page`

 		The simplest server-side setup possible to support pathname mode is to serve the same content regardless of what URL is requested.
 In Apache, this URL rewriting can be achieved using ModRewrite.

+		Note that in order to use the `pathname` mode, the application must be run from the root URL.

 -	<a name="param"></a>

 	#### m.route.param